nikoder/PySON/README.md

 `PysonBunch` objects behave very much like dicts and support most of their built-in operations (such as indexing and `in` tests), but the names stored in them are, of course, also accessible via `getattr()` and the `.` operator.

 `PysonBunch` objects support conversion back to valid PySON strings, via `__repr__`.
 Calling `repr` on a `PysonBunch` will only produce a representation of the values contained **within** the bunch, since the bunch does not know its own name.
-To get a full representation of the named bunch, you can use the helper method `namedPysonBunchRepr(name, bunch)`.
+To get a full representation of the named bunch, you can use the helper method `namedBunchRepr(name, bunch)`.

 #### Limitations

 Almost any valid PySON object can be represented by a `PysonBunch`.
 The only exception are names which match special Python magic functions (such as `__getattr__`).
-Using these as attributes on a PySON object will produce various fun and unexpected results.
+Interestingly, due to cpython optisations, it appears that such name collisions do not affect the interpreter, while still providing any user values to user code.
+This may not be true for all cases, and, especially for other execution platforms besides cpython, however.
+Yet all "better" solutions increase code complexity and verbosity to such an extent, that they are not currently deemed worthwhile.
+If you do run into problems due to this decision, please feel free to raise an issue on github.

 Comments are not presently preserved, when parsing PySON into `PysonBunch`es.
 So, while `repr` on a bunch produces pretty formatted output, it is not yet suitable for re-writing user files, as their comments would be lost.